FormidableLabs/victory/docs/src/content/docs/victory-line.md

 # VictoryLine

-VictoryLine renders a dataset as a single line.
+VictoryLine renders a dataset as a single line path.
+Since VictoryLine renders only a single element to represent a dataset rather than individual elements for each data point, some of its behavior is different from other Victory components.
+Pay special attention to [style](/docs/victory-line#style) and [events](/docs/victory-line#events) props, and take advantage of [`VictoryVoronoiContainer`](/docs/victory-voronoi-container) to enable tooltips.
 VictoryLine can be composed with [`VictoryChart`][] to create line charts.

 ```playground
 <VictoryChart